 Cardiovascular radiologists are diagnostic radiologists who specialize in vascular and non-vascular treatment techniques such as angioplasty, stent placement, and biliary and renal interventions.
 These procedures access the body through small, precise entry points rather than larger, more invasive surgical incisions that can cause more pain and result in a longer recovery process.

 Like all medical doctors, radiologists must complete a 4-year undergraduate degree, four years of medical school, a 5-year medical residency and a state medical board licensing exam.
 Cardiovascular radiologists have additional requirements of a 1-year fellowship and a certification exam.

 Vascular-interventional radiology (VIR) fellowship programs must be accredited by the Accreditation Council for Graduate Medical Education.
 These training programs consist of one year of clinical work under the supervision of an attending interventional radiologist, accompanied by classroom instruction and conference lectures.

 Certification for cardiovascular radiologists is administered by the American Board of Radiology (ABR).
 Prior to certification, applicants are required to complete a 1-year VIR fellowship, hold a current state medical license, complete one year of practice that involves vascular-interventional radiology and hold certification in diagnostic radiology, which is also administered by the ABR.
 Certification is valid for ten years, during which time radiologists should maintain familiarity with current vascular-interventional radiologic techniques in preparation for a recertification exam.

 Cardiovascular radiologists are highly trained medical professionals who are qualified and licensed medical doctors and also ABR certified.
-As of January 2016, PayScale reported a salary range of $193,014-$447,004 for cardiovascular radiologists, with a median salary of $307,838 per year.
+Salary for these professionals depend on the type of industry and location.